arangodb/kube-arangodb/SECURITY.md

 5. `disposition-check` is blocking.
 That is not gate strictness, it is whether the exception path can be trusted at all.

-## Why the scanning tiers are not enforcing yet
+## Enforcement status of the scanning tiers

-Each one has a written flip criterion.
+Every non-blocking tier has a written flip criterion.
 None of them is "when someone gets round to it".

-- **`dependency-cve-scan`** is `fail-on-findings: false` because that is the posture `#2118` was reviewed and merged with.
-The fixable CRITICAL,HIGH band holds exactly one finding at this commit, `CVE-2026-56852` in `golang.org/x/text` v0.37.0 (fixed in 0.39.0).
-Once that bump lands the band is empty, so the flip is one line here plus one line in `.github/required-checks.txt`, and it does not create a gate that is red on arrival.
+- **`dependency-cve-scan`** now blocks, per the criterion it was introduced
+  with: the `x/text` bump (`CVE-2026-56852`) landed, and the fixable CRITICAL,HIGH band is measurably empty at this commit, so the gate is not red on arrival.
+Making it a required context on `master` is the remaining admin step.
 - **`image-cve-scan` and `image-cve-scan-ubi`** are warn-only for a reason a pull request cannot fix: the released 1.4.4 Debian image carries five fixable HIGH findings in the compiled `arangodb_operator` binary, four of which are